SubmergedSnake/adv/database/README.md

 # The database

-This containerized mongodb database contains the aircraft defect data.
+The containerized mongodb database contains the aircraft defect data.

 The data is imported upon startup from the `aircraft_defects.json` -file found in this directory.